andrewdyar/switchyard/apps/goods-backend/docs/authentication.md

 ### Configuring Actor Types

-Actor types and their allowed auth methods are configured in `medusa-config.ts`:
+Actor types and their allowed auth methods are configured in `switchyard.config.ts`:

 ```typescript
 authMethodsPerActor: {